tomtaylor/bnf-html/README.md

 British National Formulary
 ==

-This is the raw HTML from the British National Formulary site, currently at version 63.
+This is the raw HTML from the British National Formulary site, currently at version 63 (March 2012).
 Provided for research purposes only, or something like that.

 How to scrape it
 --